 - 2 tablespoons grated Parmesan Cheese

-- Add the 1/2 cup water to the pan and quickly cover.
-Steam the rutabagas for about 2 minutes: they should be fork-tender.
+- Add the ½ cup water to the pan and quickly cover.
+Steam the rutabagas for about 2 minutes or until they are fork-tender.

 - Remove the cover and increase the heat slightly to help quickly cook away the water.
 After the water cooks away, spread the rutabagas to an even layer again and cook them for 5 minutes more: stir through every minute or two to help all the sides brown and the moisture to cook off.